Parsifal-M/backstage-opa-plugins/plugins/backstage-opa-backend/README.md

 ## Contributing

-I am happy to accept contributions to this plugin.
+I am happy to accept contributions and suggestions for these plugins, if you are looking to make significant changes, please open an issue first to discuss the changes you would like to make!

 Please fork the repository and open a PR with your changes.
-If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal)
+If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal).

+Please remember to sign your commits with `git commit -s` so that your commits are signed!

 ## License